meteatamel/knative-tutorial/docs/brokertrigger.md

 default   True             http://default-broker.default.svc.cluster.local
 ```

-There's also an underlying channel:
+There's also a default `InMemoryChannel` created and used by the Broker (but default channel can be [configured](https://knative.dev/docs/eventing/channels/default-channels/#setting-the-default-channel-configuration)):

 ```bash
 kubectl get channel